This is Part 1 in a series about ATEK’s past and present.

 According to the Korea Immigration Service, some 25,000 English teachers currently reside in Korea with the large majority, approximately 20,000, being E-2 visa holders.
 ATEK’s Web site seems built for numbers like this but, if the data are accurate, reaches about 5% of the total.
 A membership breakdown sits on the site for anyone to see and might lead to some head scratching.
 It’s important, first, to understand that ATEK has both local and national councils with the local councils containing Provincial/Metropolitan Associations (PMAs) that elect individuals to aid teachers in that region (there are 16 regions across the peninsula).
 Those same PMAs elect the National Council members who operate on a countrywide basis.
 Bicameral might come to mind.
 Where it gets murkier (or clearer depending on what you’re looking for) is in the “classes” of membership: General and Associate.
 General members are confirmed teachers who, one would think, must make up the majority of the association.
 Associate members are, according to ATEK, “everyone who is concerned about the status of education in Korea.”
 With this clarified, a glance at the membership breakdown reveals general members numbering 136.
 One.
 Hundred.
 Thirty.
 Six.
 Associate members number more than 1,000.

 Regardless of that shortcoming stands the fact the there is barely a skeleton crew running the association—simply, many of the leadership positions have “none” next to their titles.
 Positions like Vice President, Emergency Needs Committee Chair, Blood Bank Coordinator, Hagwon Commission Chair, Public School Commission Chair, Human Rights Committee Chair and many more are empty.
-Almost no one is in charge of positions that deal with the core concerns of the association.
+Almost no one has charge of positions that deal with the core concerns of the association.

 So what happens when you build it and they don’t come?
 When you rule over a kingdom of none?
 Clearly, the show must go on—people have titles, roles, duties, egos.
 Appearances must be kept, prides preserved and any internal positioning squashed.

 But it’s hard to prevent infighting in an organization that’s desperate to make progress, faces constant critiques and requires council representatives to dedicate their time for free.
 It’s even harder in an organization that attracts egomaniacs, ladder climbers, resume builders and short-timers.
 Remember that the three original founding board members stepped down within months of the launch.
-ATEK is now on its third president and so many other people have come and gone that it’s difficult to keep track on a daily basis (the vice president just left after only a few months and the Web site doesn’t even have a Webmaster).
+ATEK is now on its third president and so many other people have come and gone that it’s difficult to keep track on a daily basis (the vice president just left after only a few months and the Website doesn’t even have a Webmaster).

-When asked about the leadership void, current President Jae-hee Oh, an English tutor in Busan who’s been president since September 2010, said, “We in ATEK’s leadership are the first to admit that this is not enough.
+When asked about the leadership void, current President Jae-hee Oh, an English tutor in Busan who has been president since September 2010, said, “We in ATEK’s leadership are the first to admit that this is not enough.
 More than anything, we need people to step in the fill these positions so that we can reach the goals we have set out for ourselves.”

-However, a recent meltdown among the leadership, which will be covered in a future installment, contradicts Oh’s response and reveals continuing quandaries within ATEK only a few years on.
+However, a recent meltdown among the leadership, which will be covered in a future installment, contradicts Oh’s response and reveals continuing quandaries within ATEK, only a few years on.

 Part Two Coming Soon at 3WM.Print This Post